radixdlt/babylon-node/.github/pull_request_template.md

 > [!TIP]
 >
-> Explain what manual testing was done, if relevant.
+> Explain what testing / verification is done, including manual testing or automated testing.